How to Stop Overthinking Fast: A 7-Minute Anxiety Routine

 That's not "woo."
 That's attention mechanics.

-Minute 5–6: Cognitive Reframe Using the “Observer Self” Method
+Minute 5–6: Cognitive Reframing Using the "Observer Self" Method

 Now that the body is less inflamed, your mind becomes more workable.